DashieTM/DashNix/README.md

 - fish: Enables and configures fish shell
 - kitty: Enables and configures kitty terminal
 - oxi: My own programs, can be selectively disabled, or as a whole
+- scripts: Various preconfigured scripts with the ability to add more